login-m/21login-m.github.io/_posts/2016-12-29-Algorithms-&-Data-Structures-5.md

 Even though we interview n people, we actually hire only approximately lnn of them, on average.
 This means that the average-case total hiring cost is **O(c<sub>h</sub>ln*n)** which is a significant improvement over the worst-case hiring cost of **O(c<sub>h</sub>n)**.

 In many cases, we know very little about the input distribution.
-Yet we often can use probablity and randomness as a tool for algorithm design and analysis, by making the behaviour of part of the algorithm random.
+Yet we often can use probability and randomness as a tool for algorithm design and analysis, by making the behavior of part of the algorithm random.
 In the hiring problem, it may seem as if the candidates are being presented to us in a random order, but we have no way of knowing whether or not they really are.
 What we need to do is to change the model slightly.
 We say that the employment agency has n candidates, and they send us a list of the candidates in advance.
 On each day, we chose, randomly, which candidate to interview.
 Although we still know nothing about how well they suit our job, we have made a significant change.
 Instead of relying on a guess that the candidates come to us in a random order, we have instead gained control of the process and enforced a random order.
 In other words, we modified the algorithm and we still expect to hire a new office assistant approximately ln*n times.
 But now we expect this to be the case for **any** input, rather than for inputs drawn from a particular distribution.

 <pre>
 RANDOMIZED-HIRE-ASSISTANT(n)